Time-invariant Prefix Coding for LQG Control: Introduction

-While quantization/coding approaches in \cite{tanakaISIT}, \cite{kostinaTradeoff}, and \cite{photisSRDF_STSP} can be shown to nearly achieve respective lower bounds for MIMO systems, they generally rely on time-varying lossless source codecs.
-In \cite{tanakaISIT}, the near minimum bitrate approach from \cite{silvaFirst} was extended to MIMO plants.
-In \cite{tanakaISIT}, linear measurements, dithered element-wise uniform quantization, Kalman filters, and certainty equivalent control are used to develop a system with discrete feedback from plant to controller but where all other system variables have identical means and covariances to those in \cite{SDP_DI}'s optimal test channel.
+In \cite{tanakaISIT}, the achievability approach from \cite{silvaFirst} was extended to MIMO plants.
+In \cite{tanakaISIT}, linear measurements, dithered element-wise uniform quantization, KFs, and certainty equivalent control are used to develop a system where the feedback from plant to controller is discrete but with system variables with identical means and covariances to those in \cite{SDP_DI}'s optimal test channel.
 This ensures that the LQG performance is equivalent to that in the test channel, and leads to an asymptotic bound on the conditional entropy of the quantizer output (given the dither) within a few bits of the DI lower bound.
-This result proved that conveying the quantized measurements from the encoder to the decoder via a time-varying SFE codec that accounts for the dither asymptotically achieves a time-average bitrate near the lower bound.
+This result proved that conveying the quantized measurements from the encoder to the decoder via a time-varying SFE codec that accounts for the dither asymptotically achieves a time average bitrate near the lower bound.
+Dithered quantization and time-varying entropy coding is likewise used in \cite{photisSRDF_STSP} to demonstrate the near-achievability of the respective lower bounds.
 An achievability approach not relying on dithered quantization was provided in \cite{kostinaTradeoff}.
 The approach in \cite{kostinaTradeoff} uses lattice quantization and entropy coding.
 In particular, using a bound on the output entropy of a lattice quantizer from \cite{kostinaOutputEntropy}, \cite{kostinaTradeoff} demonstrates that the entropy of quantized innovations is close to a corresponding lower bound in the high rate/strict control cost regime.
+While the quantization/coding approaches in \cite{tanakaISIT}, \cite{kostinaTradeoff}, and \cite{photisSRDF_STSP} can be shown to nearly achieve respective lower bounds, they rely on time-varying lossless source codecs.